mitmproxy/pdoc/README.md

 * Usage is simple.
 Just write your documentation as Markdown.
 There are no added special syntax rules.
 * `pdoc` respects your `__all__` variable when present.
+* `pdoc` will automatically link identifiers in your documentation to its corresponding documentation.
 * When `pdoc` is run as an HTTP server, external linking is supported between packages.
 * When available, source code for modules, functions and classes can be viewed